See Getting started: How to create a Website

 List all children (2 levels) of node_id.
 If no id is provided, children of that page will be listed.

-class = apply an additional class to the UL element.
+class = Apply additional classes to the UL element. (comma separated)

 Display a random paragraph (<p> or <div>) from the specified node's content.